Oluwasetemi/school_of_engineering_v4/slides.md

   </p>

   <p class="bg-gray-900 p-4 rounded shadow-md">
-    Developers should use popovers when they want to provide supplementary information about an activity without disrupting the user’s workflow, because opovers are lightweight, allowing users to interact with both the popover and the underlying content simultaneously.
+    Developers should use popovers when they want to provide supplementary information about an activity without disrupting the user’s workflow, because popovers are lightweight, allowing users to interact with both the popover and the underlying content simultaneously.
   </p>
 </main>